 By the way, this recipe halves well.
 Just cut everything in half and for the egg, use 2 tablespoons lightly beaten.

 - 1 cup (4.5 ounces/126 grams) all-purpose flour

 - 1/4 teaspoon salt

-- 1/3 cup (1 ounce/28 grams unsweetened cocoa powder (I mixed natural and dark)
+- 1/3 cup (1 oz /28 grams unsweetened cocoa powder (I mixed natural and dark)

 - 6 tablespoons evaporated cane juice or granulated sugar

-- 3 tablespoons (50 grams) coconut oil, measured at room temperature
+- 3 generous tablespoons (50 grams) coconut oil, measured at room temperature

 - 1 large egg, room temperature